XanatosX/IL2-Career-Reviver/README.md

 ## Command list

 You need to open a `command line` or `powershell` to run the commands, to do so press windows key and search for powershell or cmd.
-Navigate to the folder contaning the exe of the toolset by `cd {Folder name you extracted the zip to}`.
+Navigate to the folder containing the exe of the toolset by `cd {Folder name you extracted the zip to}`.
 Use the commands listed below to use the tool

 If you need any additional information or need help with the usage please create a [issue][issues].